The building blocks of wellness

 The Clinical Support and Research Centre is poised to become a unique, best-in-class research hub that will accelerate the development of new drugs, treatments, and therapies.

 - Everything – from its size, to its equipment budget, to the sky bridge that connects it to the new St. Paul’s Hospital – will expedite collaboration between patients, researchers, clinicians, and industry partners.

-- With 750,000 square feet (about twice the size of the current St. Paul’s), Providence Research will bolster its core research facilities with space for emerging technology and prototyping, medical offices, retail, and a day care.
+- With 500,000 square feet (almost twice the size of the current St. Paul’s), Providence Research will bolster its core research facilities with space for emerging technology and prototyping, medical offices, retail, and a day care.